 That was the problem that faced James Seaford when he decided it was time to expand beyond his Trimly shoe care business and launch The Thomas George Collection in March 2019.
 Australia’s newest welted shoe brand offers Australian men a range of high-quality leather shoes at sub-$400 prices.

 He began searching for a shoemaker in Australia, but according to Seaford, he could not find any willing or able to make the shoes to the quality and scale he needed.
 “We were looking for a shoemaker who could produce a line of Goodyear welted shoes at a cost that would allow us to retail them for under $400.
 Unfortunately, due to the cost of production and also the lack of suppliers, personnel and even machinery in Australia, that meant this was never going to happen.”

 ‘Goodyear Welt’ refers to a method of shoe construction revered amongst shoe enthusiasts as the Gold Standard in shoemaking.
 A lockstitch is run through the upper, insole and welt, while another stitch is used to attach the outsole.
 A welted shoe can be re-soled and will last for decades if cared for properly.

-“One of my prerequisites was to partner with a shoemaker who respected labour-laws and looked after their workforce.
-But the more questions I asked these shoemakers, the less interest they became.
+“One of my prerequisites was to partner with a shoemaker who respected labour laws and looked after their workforce.
+But the more questions I asked these shoemakers, the less interested they became.
 Then one night, I stumbled upon a review of a Japanese shoemaker Fugashin by a respected industry blogger, The Shoe Snob.
 My interest was piqued.”